 The Sage Group will ensure that in all operating companies there is a clear process for setting performance standards and expectations and for measuring and rewarding performance.

-The Sage Group supports a positive work life balance for all our people.
-Cultural and legislative differences mean that this will be managed in different ways in different countries, but policies should be clear and well communicated to employees.
+The Sage Group supports a positive work-life balance for all our people.
+Cultural and legislative differences mean that this will be managed in different ways in different countries, but policies should be clear and communicated well to employees.

 In every Sage operating company, there should be a route to recognise and reward talent as part of our talent strategy.

-All of these topics should be delivered through policies and activities managed locally by Human Resources departments in every operating company.
+All of these topics should be delivered through policies and activities managed locally by human resources departments in every operating company.

 We expect all of our people to use company resources in a responsible and ethical manner.
 While incidental or occasional private use may be allowed with prior approval from a manager, you should not abuse resources provided to you in the course of your working role.
 Each location should have formal standards and policies to protect the company from potential abuse and associated risk.
 If in doubt check local policies or ask your manager.